sivakumarvunnam/sivakumarvunnam.github.io/_posts/2021-12-09-deploying-karpenter-with-tf.md

 layout: post
 title: "Deploying Karpenter with Terraform"
 author: "Sivakumar Vunnam"
-excerpt: "excerpt: Karpenter is a new auto-scaling component from AWS and its docs are still growing.
+excerpt: "Karpenter is a new auto-scaling component from AWS and its docs are still growing.
 Here's how to deploy it using Terraform."
 keywords: AWS, EKS, Karpenter, Terraform, DevOps
 draft: false
 ---
-# This is written to deploy Karpenter 0.5.1, which may be an old version by the time you read this.
+# Deploy Karpenter 0.5.1, which may be an old version by the time you read this.
 I'll most likely update this over time, but refer to the docs for updated information.

 ## About Karpenter